-In the area of employment law and practice, Mr. Ricotta has served as head of human resources for a publicly-traded energy company, where he advocated for new family-friendly benefits and oversaw their implementation, including: elder care paid leave; significantly enhanced parental, adoptive, and surrogacy paid leave; telemedicine; evidence-based mental health services; a retirement matrix; and consumer-driven health programs.
-He conceived and oversaw the development of a proprietary virtual academy to deliver in time and on demand enterprise-wide learning resources and management training tools, and he drove the implementation of mobile capable tools to facilitate planning succession and compensation, delivering real-time feedback, setting goals, recruiting, and onboarding.
-His efforts contributed to substantially lower costs, elevated employee engagement, greater diversity among the officer team, the technical leadership, and the overall workforce, and the company being recognized as a “Top Workplace” based on an independent employee survey during each year that he led the HR function.
+• Mr. Ricotta has led the global human resources team of a publicly-traded corporation with thousands of employees.
+He strongly advocated for family-friendly benefits and oversaw their implementation, including elder care paid leave; significantly enhanced parental, adoptive, and surrogacy paid leave; telemedicine; evidence-based mental health services; a retirement matrix; and consumer-driven health programs.
+He conceived and oversaw the development of a proprietary virtual academy to deliver in time and on demand enterprise-wide learning resources and management training; drove the implementation of mobile capable tools and dashboards to facilitate planning compensation and succession, delivering real-time feedback, setting goals, recruiting, and onboarding; and strengthened compliance and reporting.
+His branded efforts achieved widespread adoption and transformed the HR team into a premier strategic business partner while contributing to substantially lower costs, elevated employee engagement, greater diversity among the officer team, the technical leadership, and the overall workforce, and the company being recognized as a “Top Workplace” based on an independent employee survey during each year that he led the HR function.

 Mr. Ricotta co-founded and served as the inaugural chair of the Colorado Springs Teen Court, for which he received the El Paso County (Colorado) Auxiliary community service award.
 Mr. Ricotta is a member of the Colorado Bar Association, the El Paso County Bar Association, and the State Bar of Texas.